FakePickle/DSA_Labs/README.md

 3. Compile the C file using a C compiler, e.g., `make clean; make`
 4. Run the compiled test cases.
 There are three test cases in total., e.g., `make submit test1`, to execute the test cases and observe the algorithms in action.

-## Lab 2: Linked List Implementation
+## Lab 2: Tree Traversal Algorithms

 ### Overview
-- **Objective**: Implement a singly linked list.
+- **Objective**: Implement tree traversal algorithms (e.g., inorder, preorder, postorder).
-- **Topics Covered**: Linked list data structure, node manipulation in C.
+- **Topics Covered**: Binary trees, traversal techniques in C.
 - **Files**: `pa2.c, pa2.h`, `README.md`.

 ### Description
-This lab involved implementing a singly linked list in C. The `pa2.c` file contains the code for the linked list data structure, including operations like insertion, deletion, and traversal.
-It also includes example usage and test cases.
+This lab focused on implementing various tree traversal algorithms (inorder, preorder, postorder) for binary trees in C. The `pa2.c` file contains C implementations of these traversal methods along with explanations, demonstrating how each traversal technique works on a binary tree.

 ### How to Compile and Run
 1. Clone this repository.
 2. Navigate to the `PA2` directory.
 3. Compile the C file using a C compiler, e.g., `make clean; make`.
 4. Run the compiled test cases.
-There are four test cases in total., e.g., `make submit test1`, to execute the test cases and observe the linked list operations.
+There are four test cases in total, e.g., `make submit test1`, to execute the test cases and observe the tree traversal algorithms.

-## Lab 3: Tree Traversal Algorithms
+## Lab 3: Trie Node Algorithms

 ### Overview
-- **Objective**: Implement tree traversal algorithms (e.g., inorder, preorder, postorder).
+- **Objective**: Implement trie nodes for efficient string search and storage.
-- **Topics Covered**: Binary trees, traversal techniques in C.
+- **Topics Covered**: Trie data structure, string manipulation in C.
 - **Files**: `pa3.c, pa3.h`, `README.md`.

 ### Description
-This lab focused on implementing various tree traversal algorithms (inorder, preorder, postorder) for binary trees in C. The `pa3.c` file contains C implementations of these traversal methods along with explanations, demonstrating how each traversal technique works on a binary tree.
+This lab involved implementing trie nodes in C for efficient string search and storage.
+The `pa3.c` file contains the code for constructing trie data structures, insertion, searching, and deletion operations on trie nodes.
+It also includes examples and explanations illustrating how trie nodes work for strings.

 ### How to Compile and Run
 1. Clone this repository.
 2. Navigate to the `PA3` directory.
 3. Compile the C file using a C compiler, e.g., `make clean; make`.
 4. Run the compiled test cases.
-There are three test cases in total., e.g., `make submit test1`, to execute the test cases and observe the tree traversal algorithms.
+There are three test cases in total, e.g., `make submit test1`, to execute the test cases and observe the trie node implementations.

 ## Lab 4: Graph Algorithms